 Biography

-Born in Istanbul, Dr. Turgut Erçetin received his doctorate in composition from Stanford University in 2014, where he later worked as a researcher at the Center for Computer Research in Music and Acoustics (CCRMA) in 2015 with a focus on embodied acoustics and 3D modeling of virtual and physical spaces as well as 3D auralization and spatialization.
+Born in Istanbul in 1983, Turgut Erçetin received his doctorate in composition from Stanford University in 2014, where he later worked as a researcher at the Center for Computer Research in Music and Acoustics (CCRMA) in 2015 with a focus on embodied acoustics and 3D modeling of virtual and physical spaces.
+Putting this research framework in practice, Erçetin participated in projects at CCRMA, for which he contributed his acoustic measurements of Hagia Sophia in Istanbul and worked on a computational model that enabled the research team to simulate its inner acoustics.

-Putting this research framework in practice, Erçetin participated in cross-disciplinary projects at CCRMA such as “Icons of Sound,” for which he contributed his acoustic measurements of Hagia Sophia in Istanbul and worked on a computational model that enabled the research team to simulate the inner acoustics of Hagia Sophia.
-Expanding on this scope, most recent research projects include studies that unpack architectural structures no longer standing — namely the 6th-century Basilica of St. John in Ephesus and the Church of the Holy Apostles in Constantinople, as well as modern-day concert spaces such as the WDR-Sendesaal (for more, see Research).
+Expanding on this scope, most recent research projects have included studies that unpack architectural structures no longer standing — namely the 6th-century Basilica of St. John in Ephesus and the Church of the Holy Apostles in Constantinople, as well as modern-day concert spaces such as the WDR-Sendesaal.
+For more, please see Research.

-Awarded with the Berliner Künstlerprogramm des DAAD Fellowship in 2016, Erçetin was invited to Berlin for one year, during which time he expanded his compositional and research praxis.
-Following this fellowship, he moved to Berlin and has developed long-term collaborations with the SWR Symphonieorchester, the Arditti Quartet, ELISION Ensemble, and the Ensemble Musikfabrik.
-In addition, other distinguished ensembles, including Neue Vocalsolisten Stuttgart, JACK Quartet, and Ensemble Mosaik, have also been performing his works at leading New Music festivals, such as the ECLAT Festival, Ultraschall Festival, Traiettorie, Manifeste, MärzMusik, and many more.
+Awarded with the Berliner Künstlerprogramm des DAAD Fellowship in 2016, Erçetin has since expanded on this scope with research projects that unpack architecture no longer standing— namely the 6th-century Basilica of St. John in Ephesus and the Church of the Holy Apostles in Constantinople.
+Following this fellowship, he moved to Germany and has collaborated with the SWR Symphonieorchester, the Arditti Quartet, ELISION Ensemble, Ensemble Musikfabrik, Neue Vocalsolisten Stuttgart, JACK Quartet, and Ensemble Mosaik, who have also been performing his works at leading New Music festivals, such as the Donaueschinger Musiktage, ECLAT Festival, Ultraschall Festival, MärzMusik, Traiettorie, and Manifeste.

 Image credit: Kai Bienert